The Kut: Members

 Maha formed her first band at the age of 14 and would go on to win the Battle of the Bands in Lancashire.
-However, her drummer later became hospitalised with schizophrenia, which prompted Maha to study Psychology, which she eventually earned a doctorate in.
-Living in London and inspired by London graffiti art, she adopted the tag ‘The Kut’ and began to tour with a band, adopting their gritty style due to there “a real lack of new grunge bands” Maha is passionate about women and feminism in music, stating that she hoped The Kut’s status as a all-girl band “played a role in changing limiting gender stereotypes at the same time”.
+However, her drummer later became hospitalised with schizophrenia, which prompted Maha to study psychology, which she eventually earned a doctorate in.
+Living in London and inspired by London graffiti art, she adopted the tag 'The Kut' and began to tour with a band, adopting their gritty style due to there "a real lack of new grunge bands" Maha is passionate about women and feminism in music, stating that she hoped The Kut's status as an all-girl band "played a role in changing limiting gender stereotypes at the same time".